Review | ‘Far Cry 6’ review in progress: A glitchfest that’s too big to wrangle

 The broader issue, as with these materials — some insignificant but plentiful, others useful but rare — is that in a game of this size there’s way too much to sift through, both in terms of “Far Cry 6′s” gameplay and its politics and narrative.
 In 2019, Richard Brody, a movie critic for The New Yorker, wrote that streaming services were turning writers into connoisseurs of stuff (using a more foul word), “comparing one mediocrity against another to be able to assemble a list of what’s barely recommendable with a straight face by contrast with what’s even worse.”

 And in “Far Cry 6,” there’s a lot of “stuff,” of wildly varying quality.
 Reviewers were granted a mere week to play a title most players will enjoy over the course of several weeks or months.
 That’s not a good way to assess a title of this scope.
-You might overhear a piece of dialogue, or find a handwritten note, that changes your read on the game’s political valence, for better or worse.
+You might overhear a piece of dialogue or find a handwritten note that changes your read on the game’s political valence, for better or worse.
 You might love how the cars handle, or the fishing minigame or hunting for treasure.
 But these are all obstacles to reviewing a game that could take 40-plus hours to beat.
 They aren’t relevant to the core Far Cry experience that people care or are curious about — if you can believe that a game with activities ranging from gas siphoning to pelican feeding has a discernible “core.”
 It’s like being blasted by a fire hose, only to be asked, “How’d the water taste?”

 The statistics around how many players actually finish a game are dismal.
 If you play the third of the game I’ve played in the exact way I did (I prioritized the Máximas Matanzas missions) you might come away pleased.
 I am so far — cautiously.
 And yet, it’s also very possible that Ubisoft stumbles on the dismount.
 There are so many complicated themes at play: whitewashing, whataboutism, colonialism, you name it.
 And yet, based on early in-game conversations, it would not be too bold to predict that the game might be setting up a tired endgame binary choice between the chaos of freedom and liberal democracy, or the order of benevolent dictatorship.